roblillack/spot/README.md

 Currently, Spot uses a Cocoa backend on macOS and a FLTK-based one on all other platforms.
 Optionally, FLTK can be used on the Mac, too.
 Better support for Windows is planned for the future.

+#### Can I implement my own hooks?

+Yes, just like in React, you can implement your own hooks.
+Just create a function which takes a `*spot.RenderContext` as first argument and use this to "hook" into the Spot lifecycle by calling `spot.UseState`, `spot.UseEffect`, etc. Convention here is to prefix the function with `Use…`.

+#### How do I write custom components?

+There are many ways to separate your UI into components in Spot.
+For some ideas, check out the `custom-components` example.

+#### Can I use Spot with a completely different widget library than the provided one?

+Yes, you can.
+You just need to create some structs that implement the `spot.Component` interface and which take care of managing the native widgets.

+#### Can I use `spot/ui`, but with a different backend than Cocoa or FLTK?

+Currently, these are the only backends that are supported.
+But feel free to create a PR if you want to add support for another backend. _\*hint hint\*_

 ## Features, Spot does not have right now